-Here we have sample Ruby on Rails fixture file:
+Here is a sample Ruby on Rails fixture named as

-There are two popular ways to use fixtures in your Rails tests.
-The first one is directly calling the name of fixture file followed by a symbol stating the name of any individual fixture, ie:
+There are two popular ways to use this fixture in your Rails tests.
+The first one is directly calling the name of fixture file, followed by a symbol stating the name of any individual fixture:

-class NewsletterTest < ActiveSupport::TestCase test 'a sample test' do assert newsletters(:tenant_newsletter).valid? end end
+class NewsletterTest < ActiveSupport::TestCase test 'a sample test' do assert newsletters(:newsletter).valid? end end

-class NewsletterTest < ActiveSupport::TestCase setup do @tenant_newsletter = newsletters(:tenant_newsletter) end test 'a sample test' do assert @tenant_newsletter.valid? end end
+class NewsletterTest < ActiveSupport::TestCase setup do @newsletter = newsletters(:tenant_newsletter) end test 'a sample test' do assert @newsletter.valid? end end

-When you would like to stick with instance variables, there is one more way to define them, instantiated fixtures:
+When you would like to stick with instance variables, there is an easier way, instantiated fixtures:

-class NewsletterTest < ActiveSupport::TestCase self.use_instantiated_fixtures = true test 'a sample test' do assert @tenant_newsletter.valid? end end
+class NewsletterTest < ActiveSupport::TestCase self.use_instantiated_fixtures = true test 'a sample test' do assert @newsletter.valid? end end

-instantiated_fixtures automatically creates instance variables for each fixture item, and fixture items become accessible as instance variables with the same name.
+instantiated_fixtures automatically creates instance variables for each fixture item, and they become accessible as instance variables with the same name.
 Imagine a more populated fixture like this:

 city: name: Samsun country: name: Turkey region: name: Black Sea